 Porthleven School's Curriculum

-Our aim is to provide all our children with an engaging, exciting and empowering curriculum that equips them with the skills for success both now and in the future.
+Our aim is to provide all our children with an engaging, exciting and empowering curriculum that equipment them with the skills for success both now and in the future.

 The development of our curriculum is based on the following key principles to meet the needs of the children in our community:

 - To provide opportunities for all pupils to progress in their learning

 - To promote spiritual, moral, social and cultural development

 - To develop positive characteristics in our pupils with an emphasis on resilience for learning